Freemasonry in France: First Empire

 The plebiscite of 6 November 1804 legitimized the First French Empire of Napoleon I. In the following days, Masons learned that his brother Joseph Bonaparte had been named Grand Master of the Grand Orient de France, with its administration effectively placed in the hands of Jean-Jacques-Régis de Cambacérès.
 One legend states that Napoleon himself had been a Mason, but comments he made on Saint Helena seem clear proof of the opposite:

-[Freemasonry is] a pile of imbeciles who assemble for good cheer and the execution of many ridiculous follies.
+[Free-Masonry is] a pile of imbeciles who assemble for good cheer and the execution of many ridiculous follies.
 Nevertheless, they carried out good actions from time to time.

 A young woman received into a lodge of adoption during the First French Empire.

-During the First Empire, the Grand Orient de France was under strict control from the political authorities and little by little gathered almost all of French Freemasonry (which had newly developed and quickly reached 1,200 lodges, mainly military ones) under its aegis.
+During the First Empire, the Grand Orient de France was under strict control from the political authorities and little by little gathered almost all of French Free-Masonry (which had newly developed and quickly reached 1,200 lodges, mainly military ones) under its aegis.
 Nevertheless, in 1804 count Alexandre de Grasse-Tilly (1765–1845) came to France from his birthplace in the Antilles with powers assigned him by the Supreme Council of Charleston, founded in 1802.
 He established a Supreme Council of France and contributed to the creation of a "General Scottish Grand Lodge of France", under the protection of Kellerman.
 State centralism demanded the merger of these two institutions, which happened some years later.